vuil/tanzu-cli/docs/full/style_guide.md

 ## Designing error and warning text

 Use output warnings sparingly.
-When used often they can create a lot of noise and users may learn to ignore them
+When used often they can create a lot of noise and users may learn to ignore them.

 Try to write clear and concise errors, which tell the user what action (if any) must be taken.
-Ideally users won’t have to ask for help or check documentation to recover
+Ideally users won’t have to ask for help or check documentation to recover.

 Make errors informative.
 A great error message should contain the following